jkbredsquiggles/whitelabeldocumentation/Overview.md

 - A static site, hosted on AWS amplify which also provides CI/CD
 - For sites that require authentication, a Cognito service (most likely one per event/organization)
+- API Gateways that provide access the the configuration lambdas.
 - Lambda services to provide:
   - protected configuration information (e.g. player clip id) based on event/organization
   - customizable emails (currently hardcoded) based on event/organization